vmware-archive/tile-config-generator/README.md

 # tile-config-generator
 Tooling to help externalize the configuration of Pivotal Operations Manager and it's various tiles.

+## Deprecation Notice ##
+The functionality of this tool has been migrated to [om](https://github.com/pivotal-cf/om) using `config-template` command.
+Discontinue usage of this tooling and start to leverage the capabilities within `om` as well as open any issues to that repository.

 ## Getting Started

 ## Maintainer